modmail-dev/modmail-docs/README.md

 ### Contributing

 Support Modmail with your contributions!
 Whether it be improvements to the documentation or new functionality, please feel free to make the change.
-Check out our [contributing guidelines](https://github.com/kyb3r/modmail/blob/master/.github/CONTRIBUTING.md) before you get started.
+Check out our [contributing guidelines](https://github.com/modmail-dev/modmail/blob/master/.github/CONTRIBUTING.md) before you get started.

 ## Next steps

 * Read about [installing Modmail](installation/).
 * Become familiar with [Modmail commands and functionalities](getting-started.md).

+{% hint style="info" %} In this guide when we refer to bot commands, we will assume the prefix to be `?` and will display them like in this example. `?help`.
+Optional arguments will be in [brackets], for example `?close [time] [reason] [silently].` Required arguments will be put in <andled brackets>, for example `?permissions add <command/level> <name> <user/role>` {% endhint %}